incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 = 2.0.5 =

 * Fixed a bug with shortcode buttons not enqueueing CSS & JS correctly.
-* Admin help page updates.
-* Fixed a bug with character's showing up encoded in the description box.
+* Fixed a bug with some characters (such as single quotes) rendering HTML codes in the pin description.

 = 2.0.4 =